Imagine exploring permaculture, sustainability & intentional community in Hawai’i!

-5) Cook Shifts: Everyone (members and work-exchangers) contributes to the preparation and clean-up of two dinners per week.
+5) Cook Shifts: Everyone (members and farm supporters) contributes to the preparation and clean-up of two dinners per week.
 Breakfast and lunch you prepare for yourself.
 This is included in your 20 hours.

 6) Everyone participates in a weekly cleaning party to keep things tidy.

 7) There is a weekly evening Heart Sharing Meeting to get to know each other better, and resolve any interpersonal issues.
 This meeting is often open to interns and is encouraged, but not required.

 8) A community member will serve as your Liaison during your stay, to orient you, and help you integrate into community life.